martial-god/Benny-Scraper/README.md

 ```

 ### Adding a New Site
-Adding a new site should now be easier and can be done by someone with little to no coding experience, just some knowledge about `xpath`.
-The [sites](Benny-Scraper/sites) stores all the site configurations, running `benny-scraper --test-interactive` will guide you through the process.
+Adding a new site requires little to no coding experience, but some knowledge of XPath is helpful.
+The [`sites`](Benny-Scraper/sites) directory stores each site configuration, and `--test-interactive` guides you through creating one.

-- Notes this doesn't work for all sites, for those create an issue, and I will add it.... eventually.
-For others protected by Cloudflare, try installing [FlareSolverr](https://github.com/FlareSolverr/FlareSolverr) as a proxy locally.
-1. Run `benny-scraper --test-interactive `
+1. Run `benny-scraper --test-interactive "https://example.com/novel/example"` using a table-of-contents URL.
-2.
+2. Enter and validate each XPath when prompted.
+3. Review the generated JSON file in the `sites` directory.
+4. Run `benny-scraper --validate-config "SiteName"` and provide a live test URL.
+5. Test the configuration by downloading a novel.
+6. If the site works with `CommonStrategy`, only the new JSON file needs to be included in a pull request.

+This process will not work for every site.
+Sites with custom navigation or authentication may require a dedicated strategy.
+For Cloudflare-protected sites, try running FlareSolverr locally before testing the site.

 ### Command Reference
 ```bash